The 9 Best Reasons for Getting an MBA Degree

 Once you understand what an MBA degree is, you'll want to know how earning one can help you and your career.

-Earning an MBA is an investment, but research indicates it can also increase your financial gain right away.
-The median starting salary for MBA graduates is $115,000, according to the Graduate Management Admission Council's (GMAC) 2022 Corporate Recruiters Survey (Corporate Recruiters PDF source).*
+Earning an MBA is an investment, but research indicates it can also increase your financial gain right away.* The median starting salary for MBA graduates was estimated to be $125,000 in 2025, according to the Graduate Management Admission Council (GMAC) Corporate Recruiters Survey (GMAC 2025 PDF source).*

-That's 53% more than employees with a bachelor’s-level education, who, GMAC reports, earn a median salary of $75,000.* This means that MBA graduates are positioned early to out-earn their colleagues with only a bachelor's degree.
+That's 67% more than employees with a bachelor’s-level education, who, GMAC estimated, earned a median salary of $75,000 in 2025.* This means that MBA graduates are positioned early to out-earn their colleagues with only a bachelor's degree.

 Those three letters — MBA — can add weight to your resume, professional profile and email signature.
 They signal to employers that you have advanced business knowledge.